medreres/expo-drawer-issues/README.md

 Clicking go back results in navigate to home page omitting all the previous pages

 # Notes
-Using `backBehavior="history"` does not help in this case
+- Using `backBehavior="history"` does not help in this case
+- Router's function `replace` does not work anymore when using drawer navigation, same goes for `<Redirect />` component

 # Demo
 [https://www.loom.com/share/46227e85b43b484a9c9f286055080902](https://www.loom.com/share/46227e85b43b484a9c9f286055080902)